Warnings for Besponsa

 Risk Summary

-There are no data on the presence of inotuzumab ozogamicin or its metabolites in human milk, the effects on the breastfed infant, or the effects on milk production.
-Because of the potential for adverse reactions in breastfed infants, advise women not to breastfeed during treatment with BESPONSA and for at least 2 months after the last dose.
+There are no data on the presence of inotuzumab ozogamicin or its metabolites in human milk, the effects on the breastfed child, or the effects on milk production.
+Because of the potential for serious adverse reactions in a breastfed child, advise women not to breastfeed during treatment with BESPONSA and for 2 months after the last dose.

 Females And Males Of Reproductive Potential